Ramsey County Human Services helps people survive and thrive

 Homeless Help and Shelter

-Coordinated Access to Housing and Shelter - CAHS Ramsey County Social Services staff coordinate intake services for families in Ramsey County who are homeless AND have dependent children.
+Coordinated Access to Housing and Shelter - CAHS Ramsey County Social Services staff work in collaboration with Catholic Charities and St Paul YMCA to coordinate intake services for families who are homeless AND have dependent children.

 Location: Woodland Hills Church - 1740 Van Dyke, North St Paul, MN 55109